If you didn’t have to deal with needles, would you be more likely to get a flu vaccine?

 That’s no minor issue.

-The Centers for Disease Control and Prevention (CDC) reported that influenza contributed to the deaths of an estimated 56,000 people in the United States during 2014-2015.
+The reported that influenza contributed to the deaths of an estimated 56,000 people in the United States during 2014-2015.

-Despite that number, less than 50 percent of adults under the age of 64 receive yearly flu vaccines.
+Despite that number, of adults under the age of 64 receive yearly flu vaccines.

 Dr. Sherry Ross, OB-GYN, and women's health expert at Providence Saint John’s Health Center in California, said there are number of reasons some of her patients skip flu inoculations.